raggleton/PythiaPlotter/README.md

 By default, the incoming protons are coloured green, and the final-state particles are in yellow boxes, to aid quick recognition.

+For examples, see `myEventExample.pdf` and `myExmpleEvent.gv`, which use the Pythia output in `qcdScatterSmall.txt`

 ## Requires:
 - graphviz http://www.graphviz.org/Download..php